 The AGM approved the Board’s proposal to pay a dividend of SEK 2.35 per share.
 The record date for the payment of the dividend is 20 May 2014.

 Members of the Board

-Georg Brunstam, Gerteric Lindquist, Hans Linnarson, Eva-Lotta Kraft and Anders Pålsson were re-elected as members of the Board, and Helene Richmond was elected as a new member.
-Hans Linnarson was elected as the new Chairman of the Board.
-Arvid Gierow, who has been a Board member since 1997 and Chairman of the Board since 2003, did not stand for re-election
+Arvid Gierow, Georg Brunstam, Gerteric Lindquist, Hans Linnarson, Eva-Lotta Kraft and Anders Pålsson were re-elected as members of the Board.
+Arvid Gierow was re-elected as Chairman of the Board.

 Mandate for the Board to decide on a new share issue in conjunction with corporate acquisitions

 The AGM approved the Board’s proposal to authorise the Board to decide on the issue of new class B shares in conjunction with the company’s acquisition of other companies or business operations.
-This mandate does not include the right for the Board to decide on a cash issue without regard to the shareholders’ preferential rights.
 This mandate is restricted to a maximum of 10% of the number of shares issued at the time of the AGM.

 Guidelines on remuneration and other terms of employment for senior executives